JonnyBro/makarov/README.md

 **m.gen** - Trigger random text generation manually based on the channel it's executed in.

+**m.update** - Pull from the repository and restart the bot. (explanation in "How to use")

 ### How to use:

 Download the repository, install dependecies from requirements.txt, configure the bot in makarov/configs/example.json, run main.py, allow a few channels to be logged and enjoy.

+If you wish to do so, you can setup updating from a remote repository:

+- Either create a repository or pull this one (if you wish to create a private fork you'll need authentication keys to pull it)

+- Run the bot in the repo directory, so that it restarts everytime it exits (through daemons/services)

+- Use m.update to pull an update from the repo and restart the bot.

 ### TO-DO: